afrifrmdao/rtd/about.md

 title: A little about me - Read The Docs
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of Software Engineering from Bali, living in Lombok.
+excerpt: Hello peeps, I'm student of Software Engineering from Indonesia, living in Jakarta.
 This blog for documentation about my programming journey.
 comments: false
 ---